quot3s/quot3s.github.io/quotes7.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Mr. Musk could have just hired me in the first place at Tesla/Paypal/X back in the day but rather chose to get distracted by politics and name-calling.</div>
+    <div class="quote-text">Mr. Musk could have just hired me in the first place at Tesla/Paypal/X back in the day but rather chose to get distracted by politics and name-calling.
+We would be having a chilled beer at the Tesla Diner right now.
+I guess <em>Fate Loves Irony</em></div>
   </div>

 <div class="quote-card">